ssaarela/javersion/README.md

 * Does current latest (persisted) version allow updates?
 * Is the result of merge still valid?
-* Is there conflicts that should block adding new version?
+* Are there conflicts that should block adding a new version?

 _This strategy is suitable when you need strong control over integrity of your data._